aleph-collab/aleph-collab.github.io/_pages/curriculums.md

 # Curriculums

-Our curriculums are tailored to figure out what each student needs to focus on while maintaining
+Our curriculums are tailored to figure out what each student needs to focus on while maintaining To get started, contact us!

 {% include feature_row %}

-## Who are we?

-To find out more, schedule a trial, or find out pricing, contact us here!